steve0511/resty-redis-cluster/README.md

 3. enable slave node read:

-   Note: Currently enableSlaveRead is only limited in pure read scenario.
+   Note: Currently enable_slave_read is only limited in pure read scenario.
-   We don't support mixed read and write scenario(distingush read, write operation) in single config set with enableSlaveRead now.
+   We don't support mixed read and write scenario(distingush read, write operation) in single config set with enable_slave_read now.
    If your scenario is mixed with write operation, please disable the option.

    Also, you can isolate pure read scenaro into another config set.